 After figuring out friction or drop off points in your app, you can strategize about changes to make to improve them.
 A/B testing allows you to implement these changes quickly and validate them on a smaller test group.
 It’ll show you what is and isn’t working, and allow you to take action accordingly.

-A/B testing and conversion funnels can be particularly effective when used together because looking at the entire flow of user behavior can give you insight into how the change actually affects the user over the course of a flow rather than just the initial button click.
+A/B testing tools and conversion funnels can be particularly effective when used together because looking at the entire flow of user behavior can give you insight into how the change actually affects the user over the course of a flow rather than just the initial button click.

 Here’s an example of what setting up a conversion funnel for A/B testing looks like in practice.